Cable fairing: Types of cable fairing

-All cables (faired or unfaired) have hydrodynamic loading functions.
-These describe the variation in drag coefficient as a function of angle $a$ with respect to the flow.
+All cables (faired or unfaired) have hydrodynamic drag coefficient and loading functions.
+These describe the variation in drag/lift coefficients (or normal/tangential force coefficients) as a function of angle $a$ with respect to the flow.
 As an example, the loading function for the normal drag coefficient of an unfaired cable, represented as a flexible circular cylinder, is $\textstyle\sin^{2}{\alpha}$ ($\alpha = 90^{\circ}$ means that the cable is normal to the flow).

+Performance

+Cylindrical cables have drag coefficient above 1.1 (higher when strumming).

+Aspect ratio of fairings is limited by stability issues.

+Fairings section tested in basin can lower the drag coefficients to 0.02, but drag coefficients around 0.2 are known to have been reached at sea.

 Operational complexities

 Fairing a cable can increase the complexity of the handling system.
 An unfaired cable can be wrapped many times on a winch drum.
 Some types of faired cable may only permit a single wrap.

 Furthermore, many types of hard fairing require the use of anti-stacking rings.
 When under tension, the diameter of a steel-armored cable gets smaller.
 This in turn would cause the fairing sections to loosen and slide down the cable (until they “stack” at the aft end) without the use of the anti-stacking rings.